DKepov/geoipdownload/README.md

 This script is ideal when you want a minimal, transparent, and easily auditable solution without installing the official Go-based `geoipupdate` tool.

+The script is guaranteed to work on Linux environments where all required dependencies are available.

 ## Requirements

+This script is guaranteed to work on Linux with the required dependencies installed.

 You most likely have the following dependencies.
 But you can check the list yourself.